WuerthPhoenix/tornado/src/common/logger/doc/README.md

 # Common Logger

-The common logger module contains the logger configuration of the Tornado components.
+The *Common Logger* module contains the logger configuration of the Tornado components.